AERSI

 Volatility Severity

 Unpredictable swings cause acute health events.
-A station that jumps from clean to toxic without warning is penalized — people can't adapt to what they can't predict.
+A station jumping from clean to toxic without warning is penalized — people can't adapt to what they can't predict.

 Score Reference